 Note: I haven't tried this — I could imagine you might get some side-eye if you act sketchy about it.
 If there's a sales assistant around, it's always good to make some chit-chat and explain what you're up to.

 I know most you guys skimmed ahead to this section the minute I said "chat up the sales assistant" but I have to say, this is probably the hardest way.
 Sure, if you Google there's a lot of places promising free samples — however whether you ever get anything in the mail is another question.
 Or there might be $10 of shipping fees on that "free" sample.

 If you're really set on finding free fragrances, you'll need to do a little leg work and have a lot of patience.
-There are some legit blogs like PrettyThrifty.com that have fragrance giveaway pages — you can sign up for their updates and apply when you see a fragrance you like.
+There are some legit blogs like fragrance giveaway pages — you can sign up for their updates and apply when you see a fragrance you like.that have

 Your best bet is getting samples free with another order — for instance Sephora and Ulta Beauty both offer free samples with any purchase...but you don't get much say on what they are.
 You might find you have better sample selection with niche retailers like FragranceX or Perfumania that specialize in fragrances.

 Where to Buy Cologne Samples

 If you're like me, you'd rather shell out a few bucks than spend your time chatting up sales assistants, dragging vials around Target, or applying for free sample programs online.
 This is when paid cologne samplers seem like a much more effective and efficient way to test different perfumes.

 The good news is retailers also have incentives to get you hooked on a new cologne so there's numerous cheap options for cologne samplers.